telerik/blazor-docs/common-features/loading-sign.md

 * Some components and scenarios show placeholder items until the actual items are fetched/rendered.
 For example, virtualized rows in a grid, or dropdowns while being filtered.
 At the moment, these placeholders do not have any delay and show up immediately.

 * Expanding child items such as treeview or treelist with load-on-demand, or grid groups with load on demand, show an inline loading indicator while the data is loading.
-At the moment, these placeholders do not have any delay.
+At the moment, these placeholders do not have any delay and show up immediately.

 #### In this article: